Ottawa: Primary and secondary education

-Four main public school boards exist in Ottawa: English, English-Catholic, French, and French-Catholic.
+Ottawa has four main public school boards: English, English-Catholic, French, and French-Catholic.
 The English-language Ottawa-Carleton District School Board (OCDSB) is the largest board with 147 schools, followed by the English-Catholic Ottawa Catholic School Board with 85 schools.
 The two French-language boards are the French-Catholic Conseil des écoles catholiques du Centre-Est with 49 schools, and the French Conseil des écoles publiques de l'Est de l'Ontario with 37 schools.
 Ottawa also has numerous private schools which are not part of a board.

 The Ottawa Public Library was created in 1906 as part of the Carnegie library system. as of 2008 the library system had 2.3 million items at its 34 branches and two mobile libraries.
 Approximately 9.5 million loans were conducted in 2020, approximately 6.7 million physical loans and the remainder digital items.

 Higher education and research

 Ottawa is known as the most educated city in Canada, with over half the population having graduated from college and/or university.
 Ottawa has the highest per capita concentration of engineers, scientists, and residents with PhDs in Canada.
-The city has two main public universities, and two main public colleges.
+The city has two main public universities and two main public colleges.